shamshadM/shamshadm.github.io/files/unix/Input-Output-Redirections.md

 <b>:loudspeaker: What has happened?</b>

-If you run the cat command without specifing a file to read, it reads the standard input (the keyboard), and on receiving the **end of file** (^D), copies it to the standard output (the screen).
+If you run the cat command without specifying a file to read, it reads the standard input (the keyboard), and on receiving the **end of file** (^D), copies it to the standard output (the screen).

 In UNIX, we can redirect both the input and the output of commands.